Open-Devans/notifx/README.md

 # notifx

-**NotifX** is a lightweight, pluggable notification dispatching system for Node.js/TypeScript.
-It allows you to register notification channels (like Email, Telegram, ...) using built-in dispatcher functions or provide your own to handle a actual message delivery.
+**NotifX** is a lightweight, pluggable notification dispatching system for Node.js.
+Registers notification channels (like Email, Telegram, ...) using built-in dispatcher functions or provide your own to handle a actual message delivery.

 ## Features

 -   Register custom notification channels with dispatcher functions
--   Built-in plugins for Email (via Nodemailer) and Telegram
+-   Built-in plugins: Email (via Nodemailer), Telegram,... more to come
 -   Send notifications by name with flexible arguments
 -   Supports both synchronous and asynchronous dispatchers
--   Argument validation based on dispatcher function arity
 -   Type-safe in TypeScript

 ## Installation